nicklalone/382_f24/05 - Intro to GIS/05 - Intro to GIS.md

 #### Use cases for GIS
 There are around 4 ways to think about what kind of project and what kind of setup you want to worry about with regard to GIS.
 Those 4 approaches can be found here: https://pro.arcgis.com/en/pro-app/latest/help/projects/what-is-a-project.htm but I will paste them below:

+- **Alone:**
 	- You work mainly alone.
 You create and save projects on your own computer.
 	- This is what we'll be doing in this class almost always.
+- **Groups:**
 	- You work with others on the same projects that are stored on a network drive.
 	- We do have a network drive here at RIT.
+- **Different Groups, Same Template:**
 	- You and your colleagues work on different projects, but your projects use a common template for consistency in maps, layouts, and other items.
 	- This is going to feel a lot like working for a software designer with a standard frame for coding.
+- **Shared Drive:**
 	- You share maps, layers, and other project items with colleagues.
 You may also share entire projects.
 	- Here, you have to decide if you want to send all the files or make them available online.

-One final note:
+**One final note:**
 	Projects can't be copied, moved, renamed, or deleted using ArcGIS Pro commands.
 Using file system commands for these operations isn't supported (except to delete projects) and risks corrupting the project.
 To copy, move, or rename a project, share it as a project package or [save the project with a new name](https://pro.arcgis.com/en/pro-app/3.1/help/projects/save-a-project.htm#ESRI_SECTION1_3DF32703CF96472384AE757C155039FC).

 Let's walk through GIS.
 ### <a id ="barebo"></a>Barebones of Ribbons
+The goal of this part of class is to get you to start clicking on things in GIS.
+It is a weird product that you will not really be able to bring existing UX from other projects into.
+Most of the time, you will see specialized knowledge, terminology, and the like that defines a discipline.
+So, for example, we could talk about CS and talk about BigO, Classes, Simple, Complex, and all sorts of things.
+For law, Tort, Civil, Criminal, Statute, Code, and focus on legal argumentation as opposed to actual.
+It's a path for professionalization that these things show up and so despite Geography having a rich history with this kind of terminology, GIS itself has become a certain discipline with its own UX, it's own terminology based on that UX, and a whole lot of avoiding current norms in design.

 Ribbons for ARCGIS work the same way as those in the Office Suite from Microsoft.
 In fact, that seems to be the guiding light in terms of software design.
-What i'd probably call the GIS is a mix between the curated experience of Office with the power of something like PyCharm or even a simple piece of software like notepad++.
+What i'd probably call the GIS is a mix between the curated experience of Office, Google Maps on Desktop, and then a programming IDE with the power of something like PyCharm or even a simple piece of software like notepad++.

 Getting to know these ribbons is super important as it will help you do something very powerful: make the maps or analyze the maps you want and share them with others.
 At its most basic, we can see the following:
 - **Map Ribbon:** Navigating, adding data, and selecting features